Moving to China to teach English is a life-changing experience.

 You have had a long flight, during which you may not have slept very well.
 Your body clock has been turned upside down by the time difference.

 You may therefore suffer from jetlag and insomnia until your body adjusts to the new time zone.
-Remember to take some sleeping tablets with you to China.
+Remember to take some sleeping tablets with you.

-As you’ll be in a new environment, you may miss your family and friends and have feelings of loneliness.
+As you’ll be in a new environment, you may miss your family and friends and have feelings of loneliness in China.

-Until you have met your students and made new friends, it is important that you make sure that your internet connection is working so you can keep in touch with the friends and family whom you have left behind.
+Until you have met your students and made new friends, it's important that you make sure that your internet connection is working so you can keep in touch with the friends and family whom you have left behind.

 To Westerners, China can seem like an uncivilized country.